 Rev. J. F. Fletcher Chapel

 On the first floor of Fletcher Chapel you will find OHA memorabilia (dating to our 1878 inception) displayed in our recently completed Ussery Archives.
-It is also home to our Admission and Development Offices.
-In the upstairs portion of the Chapel, our students gather each morning for homeroom and devotion.
+It also is home to our Admission and Development Offices, as well as the Music Department.
+In the upstairs portion of the Chapel, our students gather each day for Morning Assembly, including prayer, a devotion, and announcements.
 Many Oak Hill Academy assemblies, drama productions, musical performances, award ceremonies, and special events take place here as well.
 Fletcher Chapel is where our structure begins–minds are awakened and preparations are made for students to begin each new school day.

 Louise T. English Academic Building